d1ceward/plausible_on_dokku/README.md

 ## Wrapping up

-Your Plausible instance should now be available on [https://plausible.example.com](https://plausible.example.com).
+Congratulations!
+Your Plausible instance is now up and running, and you can access it at [https://plausible.example.com](https://plausible.example.com).

 ### Possible issue with proxy ports mapping

-If the Plausible instance is not available at the address https://plausible.example.com check the return of this command :
+If the Plausible instance is not available at the address https://plausible.example.com check the return of this command:

 ```bash
 dokku proxy:ports plausible
 ```